Chart Color Schemes

 Johnstone has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-No changes can significantly affect a region's performance like modifications to local infrastructure, major undertakings, and planning initiatives.
-AreaSearch has identified zero projects that are expected to impact the area.
-Notable projects include North Queensland Super Hub, North and Far North Queensland REZs, Queensland National Land Transport Network Maintenance, and Queensland Energy and Jobs Plan SuperGrid, with the following list specifying those most relevant.
+Nothing can influence an area's performance as much as changes to local infrastructure, major projects, and planning initiatives.
+In total 0 projects have been identified by AreaSearch that are likely to have an impact on the area.
+Key projects include the North Queensland Super Hub, North and Far North Queensland REZs, Queensland National Land Transport Network Maintenance, and the Queensland Energy and Jobs Plan SuperGrid, with the list below detailing those likely to be of most relevance.

 Professional plan users can use the search below to filter and access additional projects.